 Investment principles & strategy

-DTZI generates long-term superior returns for clients by customising an integrated service that marries their investment objectives with a detailed knowledge of real estate markets and the value-creation process.
+DTZI generates long-term superior returns for clients by customising an integrated service that marries their investment objectives with a detailed knowledge of real estate markets, responsible investment and the value-creation process.
 Our approach relies on five key beliefs:

 Persistence pays – Strong processes and detailed due diligence avoid mistakes, secure value and ensure liquidity in portfolios.
 We marry strong processes with a two-stage governance process that assesses price and risk on all transactions over the very long term.

 Sell well – A strong sell-discipline is essential in understanding when an asset’s place is no longer justified in a portfolio.
 Through a combination of investment process and governance, we constantly review our sales process to crystallise returns or mitigate risks.